automenta/senars2b/USER_GUIDE.md

 ## Available Interfaces

-The system now provides a **unified interface** that works seamlessly across both CLI and Web environments:
+The system provides a **unified interface** that works seamlessly across both CLI and Web environments:

 1. **Unified Command-Line Interface (CLI)** - Interactive text-based interface that connects to the WebSocket backend
 2. **Unified Web Interface** - Browser-based graphical interface with real-time feedback and metaprogramming capabilities